-C. Social Responsibility
+D. Social Responsibility

 In addition to and subordinate to the objectives set forth in Section III herein, investment of funds should be guided by the following socially responsible investment goals when investing in corporate securities and depository institutions.
 Investments shall be made in compliance with the socially responsible goals to the extent that such investments achieve substantially equivalent safety, liquidity and yield compared to investments permitted by state law.
-Prior to making investments, the City's Finance Director will reasonably verify an entity's support of the socially responsible goals listed below through direct contact or through the use of a third party resource.
-The entity will be evaluated at the time of purchase of the security.

-Investments are encouraged in entities that support community well-being through safe, environmentally sound, practices and fair labor practices.
+Investments are encouraged in entities that support community well-being through safe, environmentally-sound, practices and fair labor practices.
 Investments are encouraged in entities that support equality of rights regardless of race, sex, religion, age, national or ethnic origin, sexual orientation, or disability.
 Investments are encouraged in entities that promote community economic development.
-Investments are discouraged in entities that manufacture, distribute or provide financing for tobacco products, weapons, military systems, nuclear power and fossil fuels.
+Investments are discouraged in entities that manufacture, distribute or for tobacco products, weapons and military systems not used for our national defense, nuclear power and fossil fuels.
 Investments are discouraged in entities that exhibit corrupt corporate ethics and governance.

-D. Investments Not Approved
+E. Investments Not Approved

 Any security type or structure not specifically approved by this policy is hereby prohibited.
-Security types, which are thereby prohibited include, but are not limited to: investment pools (except State LAIF), shares of beneficial interest issued by diversified management companies (except U. S. Government money market funds), collateralized mortgage obligations (CMO's), mortgage pass-through securities, reverse repurchase agreements used as a leveraging vehicle, "exotic" derivatives structures such as range notes, dual index notes, inverse floating-rate notes, leveraged or de-leveraged floating-rate notes, interest-only strips that are derived from a pool of mortgages and any security that could result in zero interest accrual if held to maturity, or any other complex variable or structured note with an unusually high degree of volatility or risk.
+Security types, which are thereby prohibited include, but are not limited to: shares of beneficial interest issued by diversified management companies (except U.S. Government money market funds), reverse repurchase agreements used as a leveraging vehicle, "exotic" derivatives structures such as range notes, dual index notes, inverse floating-rate notes, leveraged or de-leveraged floating-rate notes, interest-only strips that are derived from a pool of mortgages and any security that could result in zero interest accrual if held to maturity, or any other complex variable or structured note with an unusually high degree of volatility or risk.
+Local governments that are not Qualified Institutional Buyers (QIB) as defined by the Securities and Exchange Commission are prohibited from purchasing Private Placement Securities.
+The SEC defines a QIB as having at least \$100,000,000 in securities owned and invested.

-E. Exceptions to Prohibited and Restricted Investments
+F. Exceptions to Prohibited and Restricted Investments

-- 1. The City shall not be required to sell securities prohibited or restricted in this policy, or any future policies, or prohibited or restricted by new State regulations, if purchased prior to their prohibition and/or restriction.
+- The City shall not be required to sell securities prohibited or restricted in this policy, or any future policies, or prohibited or restricted by new State regulations, if purchased prior to their prohibition and/or restriction.
 Insofar as these securities provide no notable credit risk to the City, holding of these securities until maturity is approved.
 At maturity or liquidation, such monies shall be reinvested only as provided by this policy. - The City may invest in securities issued by, or backed by, the United States government that could result in zero- or negative-interest accrual if held to maturity, in the event of, and for the duration of, a period of negative market interest rates.
 The City may hold these instruments until their maturity dates.
-(This section shall remain in effect starting January 1, 2021 and only until January 1, 2026).
+(This section shall remain in effect starting January 1, 2021, and only until January 1, 2026).

-VIII.
+VII.
 INVESTING PARAMETERS